-Option 1 - Site 3Crossfield House, Stoke Cross could be allocated for housing development (AECOM Report page 30.)

-Option 2 - Site 4 to the north of Westbury Road, Stoke Cross could be allocated for housing development for up to 7 houses.
+Option 1 - Site 3 Crossfield House, Stoke Cross could be allocated for housing development for up to 8 houses.
 (AECOM Report page 30.)

+Option 2 - Site 4 to the north of Westbury Road, Stoke Cross could be allocated for housing development for up to 7 houses.(AECOM Report page 30.)